jeremy-harris/jekyll-now/_posts/2019-03-21-Installing And Using Jupyter Notebook With R For The First Time.md

 #### Step Four: Publish and Share!
 Once you've created your notebook on your local machine, it's time to share it.
 Github to the rescue!
+- Install steps here
+- and here
+- and here

+#### My First Jupyter Notebook
 I created a really basic Jupyter Notebook with R to show a live view of the code in my last blogpost <a href="https://jeremy-harris.github.io/A-Newbie-Tries-Machine-Learning-and-Regression/" target="_blank">Newbie Tries ML & Regression</a>.
 Now, instead of just a link to code - I can provide a Jupyter Notebook the the live code that can be executed, edited and explained all on the web browser.
 Pretty cool.

+- link to the notebook after created

 #### Spoiler: It's a Turtle